Skip to content

 Antenna-mounted electronics benefit from low signal loss due to their close proximity to the radar antenna, ensuring continuous high performance and precision.

-If the diagnostics detect any faults, operators are automatically notified via email and the system monitor interface itself.
+If the diagnostics detect faults, operators are automatically notified via email, and the system monitors the interface.
 This capability allows any issues to be corrected before the system fails.
-Additionally, because of the modular system architecture inherent to Baron Gen3 radar, system components are more easily replaced.
-The end result is that users experience more productive uptime, with less personnel and better accuracy, throughout their meteorological detection network.
+Additionally, system components are more easily replaced because of the modular system architecture inherent to Baron Gen3 radar.
+The result is that users experience more productive uptime, with less personnel and better accuracy, throughout their meteorological detection network.

-Modular design was employed, allowing users to easily upgrade or replace components as the need requires.
-Maximum commonality between systems means that users can keep spare parts in stock for use across the whole network, enabling faster replacement of components, and lower costs.
+The modular design allowed users to upgrade or replace components as needed quickly.
+Maximum commonality between systems means that users can keep spare parts in stock across the whole network, enabling faster component replacement and lower costs.

 Unparalleled Support

-Baron Gen3 systems are now active around the world, provided in fixed, transportable and mobile designs.
-C-band, X-band, S-band and High-frequency S-band configurations are available.
+Baron Gen3 systems are now active worldwide in fixed, transportable, and mobile designs.
+C-band, X-band, S-band, and High-frequency S-band configurations are available.
 This highlights the need for outstanding support.
-Baron operates a worldwide operations center that is manned 24/7/365 by degreed meteorologists who are knowledgeable about radar and weather, globally providing Baron customers with unparalleled support.
-This same team can monitor the BITE diagnostics 24/7/365, providing a supporting role as a full Radar Operations Center (ROC), providing customers with peace of mind and maximum return on investment all the way to the field.
+Baron operates a worldwide support center manned 24/7/365 by degreed meteorologists knowledgeable about radar and weather, globally providing Baron customers with unparalleled support.
+This same team can monitor the BITE diagnostics 24/7/365, providing a supporting role as a complete Radar Operations Center (ROC), providing customers with peace of mind and maximum return on investment in the field.

-One of the initial Gen3 installations, performed for a commercial entity in the United States, resulted in the high-frequency S-band system successfully detecting the outer fringes of Hurricane Matthew while the storm was well offshore, and obtaining extremely accurate, high-resolution measurements once the storm approached the radar site.
+One of the initial Gen3 installations, performed for a commercial entity in the United States, resulted in the high-frequency S-band system successfully detecting the outer fringes of Hurricane Matthew.
+At the same time, the storm was well offshore, obtaining extremely accurate, high-resolution measurements once the storm approached the radar site.
 This was accomplished within hours of the radar’s installation, with its scheduled completion accelerated as the storm’s path was predicted to make landfall.

 Baron support staff in the Radar Operations Center.